cthing/meazure/Building.md

     cmake -G "Visual Studio 17 2022" -A x64 ..
     ```

-17. To build Meazure using the command line, run the following command from the `build-nmake`
+16. To build Meazure using the command line, run the following command from the `build-nmake`
     directory:
     ```
     nmake
     ```
     The results are available in the `build-nmake/Release` directory.

+    **NOTE:** The first time Meazure is built, the Conan package manager will download and build the library
+    dependencies (e.g. Boost).
+This can take a long time and will produce a significant amount of output.

-18. To load Meazure into Visual Studio, open the `Meazure.sln` file
+17. To load Meazure into Visual Studio, open the `Meazure.sln` file
     in the `build-vs` directory.

-19. To run the unit tests run the following command from the `build-nmake` directory:
+18. To run the unit tests run the following command from the `build-nmake` directory:
     ```
     ctest
     ```